QDeltaSoft/qradiopredict/README.md

 - Up to four ground stations and one mobile station
 - Uses public available data
 - Uses OpenStreetMap tiles or public sattelite imagery as background
+- Supports usage of high resolution sattelite and Google Maps data
 - Elevation profiles are taken from NASA 1 degree SRTM 3 arcsec elevation files (*.hgt) obtainable from various sources
 - Predicts radio signal quality on different frequencies simultaneously
 - Can be connected to Flightgear to use its powerful radio capabilities